box/genty/README.rst

             self.assertEqual(expected_result, actual_result)

-There are more options to explore including naming your datasets and genty_args.
+There are more options to explore including naming your datasets and ``genty_args``.

 .. code-block:: python